pixyzehn/MediumMenu/README.md

 Medium 1.8.168 menu in Swift.
 That is still one of my favorite menus because that is easy to use and looks beautiful.

 Inspired by [RBMenu](https://github.com/RoshanNindrai/RBMenu).
-I made that a reference and customized a fine point.
+I made that a reference and customized a fine point.

 ## Demo